 Combining and Analyzing Complex DataUpcoming session: Aug 7 — Sep 11.

 About the CourseIn this course you will learn how to use survey weights to estimate descriptive statistics, like means and totals, and more complicated quantities like model parameters for linear and logistic regressions.
 Software capabilities will be covered with R® receiving particular emphasis.
 The course will also cover the basics of record linkage and statistical matching—both of which are becoming more important as ways of combining data from different sources.
 Combining of datasets raises ethical issues which the course reviews.
 Informed consent may have to be obtained from persons to allow their data to be linked.
 You will learn about differences in the legal requirements in different countries.

-Survey Data Collection and Analytics Project (Capstone)Starts Coming Soon
+Survey Data Collection and Analytics Project (Capstone)Upcoming session: Oct 2 — Nov 6.

 About the Capstone ProjectThe Capstone Project offers qualified learners to the opportunity to apply their knowledge by analyzing and comparing multiple data sources on the same topic.
 Students will develop a research question, access and analyze relevant data, and critically examine the quality of each data source.
-At the completion of this capstone, students will have demonstrated hands-on data analysis capability, evaluated the quality of different data sources using the Total Survey Error approach, involving at least some of the following: comparing weighted non-probability samples to data collected from probability samples, using sampling techniques to correct for coverage errors, and tracking and analyzing social media postings relevant to the project’s topic
+At the completion of this capstone, students will have demonstrated hands-on data analysis capability, evaluated the quality of different data sources using the Total Survey Error approach, involving at least some of the following: comparing weighted non-probability samples to data collected from probability samples, using sampling techniques to correct for coverage errors, and tracking and assess the ease of using an online questionnaire that you implement.

 Frederick Conrad, Ph.D.